Russia Sanctions Act 2022: New Zealand responses

 In early September 2022, ExportNZ chairman and Foot Science International founder Brian Boyd expressed concern that the New Zealand Government's sanctions regime lacked consistency and were targeting Russian civilians.
 While the Sanctions Act did not restrict the export of food and medical supplies to Russia including orthodic insoles, New Zealand suppliers were having difficulty distributing their products in Russia due to banks being unwilling to handle such transactions.

+On 23 May 2024, the Social Security Appeal Authority ruled that two Russian women were entitled to receiving their full New Zealand taxypayer-funded pensions after their Russian pension benefit payments were suspended due to sanctions imposed on Russia.
+Prior to the Authority's ruling, the two women had been receiving NZ superannuation at reduced levels, offset by their Russian pensions which they had stopped receiving in 2021 and 2022 respectively.

 Russian responses

 On 8 April, the Russian Government banned 130 New Zealand political figures, defence and intelligence officials from entering Russia.
 Those on the blacklist include Prime Minister Jacinda Ardern, all 120 Members of Parliament, Governor-General Cindy Kiro, New Zealand Security Intelligence Service (NZSIS) Director-General Rebecca Kitteridge, Government Communications Security Bureau (GCSB) Director-General Andrew Hampton, and Defence Force Chief Air Marshal Kevin Short.
 The Russian Ministry of Foreign Affairs accused Wellington of pursuing a Russophobic foreign policy that lacked independence and was "servile" towards other Western powers.

 On 31 July, the Russian Government banned 32 further New Zealand officials, civil society leaders, and journalists from entering Russia indefinitely, accusing them of promoting a Russophobic agenda and stating it was a response to New Zealand sanctions on Russian citizens.
 The banned individuals have included Mayor of Auckland Phil Goff, Mayor of Christchurch Lianne Dalziel, Mayor of Wellington Andy Foster, Mayor of Nelson Rachel Reese, Mayor of Dunedin Aaron Hawkins, The New Zealand Herald journalist and political columnist Matthew Hooton, and University of Auckland political scientist Dr Stephen Hoadley.

 On 1 August, the Russian State Duma introduced legislation to ban the adoption of Russian children by several "unfriendly countries" including the United States, Australia, Canada, the United Kingdom, New Zealand, Japan, South Korea, and all European Union member states.
 In 2012, the Russian Government had passed the Dima Yakovlev Law, which banned American families from adopting Russian children in retaliation for the Magnitsky Act.

+In late June 2024, Russia issued a fourth list banning 36 New Zealanders including journalists, scholars, defence personnel, public servants and several mayors including Mayor of Wellington Tory Whanau, Mayor of Napier Kirsten Wise, Mayor of Hamilton Paula Southgate, Mayor of Nelson Nick Smith and Mayor of New Plymouth Neil Holdom.